 If at all possible, keep your desk and work area separate from the rest of your house.
 This will not only improve your focus while you work but will maximize your rest and relaxation whenever you leave your workspace at the end of the day.

 Sometimes the biggest hindrances to our productivity are small things we thought had no influence on us at all: a messy desk, distracting background noise, a weird smell from the garbage… One of the biggest benefits of working from home is that you have more control over your environment.
 Do you work better with silence or a little white noise like a fan?
 Could your office space use a few potted plants or inspirational pictures on the wall?
 Would diffusing some calming oils help your focus?
 Find out what environmental factors contribute to your best workday and set yourself up for success!

-A larger company may have standards in place for ensuring their employees are using desks, chairs, and devices that promote healthy posture and body positioning.
-If you work from home you may need to research and figure this out for yourself.
-Your mouse, keyboard, screens and headset also play a role in maintaining a healthy posture.
+An office environment may have standards in place for ensuring their employees are using desks, chairs, and devices that promote healthy posture and body positioning.
+If you plan to work from home long-term, you may need to research and figure this out for yourself.
+Your mouse, keyboard, screens, and headset also play a role in maintaining a healthy posture.